RECAPEM

 • Closed pneumothorax

-• Open pneumothorax: when a penetrating traumatic chest wall defect is present, through which atmospheric air enters the pleural space during inspiration (i.e. sucking wound) and exits during expiration.
+• When a penetrating traumatic chest wall defect is present, through which atmospheric air enters the pleural space during inspiration (i.e. sucking wound) and exits during expiration.

 • The true incidence of TPT is unknown.